Legal Responsibilities of Selling a Moldy House in Massachusetts

 What Factors Influence Property Value?

-- Location: How close is the home to schools, workplaces, and amenities?
+- Location: How close is the house to schools, places of work, and other services?

-- Local Real Estate Market Trends: The current market trends influence how mold affects property value.
+- Local Real Estate Market Trends: The way mold affects property value is affected by how the market is doing right now.

 How Can Mold Impact Buyer Decisions?

-- Marketability: Homes with mildew may lose value because they often stay on the market longer.
+- Marketability: Homes that have mildew may lose value because they take longer to sell.

 Buyers tend to favor homes without health or safety risks, so mold is an issue that needs addressing.